chevere/docs/library/Controller.md

 The Controller component is a special type of action in charge of handling external-driven instructions.
 It is the same as [Action](Action.md), but it takes only input string parameters.

-Controller takes string parameters as it is intended to use them wired to:
+Controller is intended to use them wired to:

 * CLI applications
 * Web Servers